General Statement

 Patricia Rocha, Director of Educator Preparation, Office of Educator Preparation (T)

-Ewa Siwak, Senior Lecturer, World Languages & Literatures (R)
+Ewa Siwak, Professor of Instruction, World Languages & Literatures (R)

 Deirdre Williams, Director of Teacher Residency, Curriculum and Instruction (R)